timmwuensch/timmwuensch.github.io/README.md

 tokenized = tokenizer.tokenize(sample_text)
 ```

+**Modelling**

+After sanitizing and cleaning the text data, we can use an embedding of the words and its occurences to train a machine learning model.
+This training can either be supervised (Naive Bayes, RF, DL) or unsupervised (Latent Dirichlet Allocation).

 # Data Science
 The challenge behind Data Science is to turn data into information.
 These information could be used to support business processes with advanced analytics, predictions and decisions.
 The tasks of a Data Scientist partly overlaps with Machine Learning, but there are still differences between both field of research.